mlichte2/adyen-python-online-payments/README.md

     - `paymentMethodsData` contains the `/paymentMethods` JSON
     - `paymentsData` inherits all the values in `paymentMethodsData` and contains the `/payments` JSON

+## Changing Web Version

+- Edit the WEB_VERSION parameter in `app/app.py` to your perfered web version.
+Currently only setup for v6 integrations -- v5 integrations must be edited in the html file (ie paypalv5.html).

 ## How to Add Components

 - create a file in both `app/templates/components/{flow}` and `app/static/js/{flow}` with flow being either advanced or sessions